xomboverlord/xomb/docs/MAIN.md

 The unanswered questions so far have to do with scheduling and preemption.

 For stage 1, we will have a non-preemptive single process kernel to sidestep solving these problems.

+Refer to [PROCESS](PROCESS.md) for information about processes, [MEMORY](MEMORY.md) for information about generic page manipulation primitives, [RESOURCE](RESOURCE.md) for information about higher-level page collection primitives, and [UPCALL](UPCALL.md) for information about upcall semantics.